metosin/muuntaja/README.md

 ; => {:value 42}
 ```

-Creating a encoding function for Transit-json:
+Returning a function to encode transit-json:

 ```clj
 (def encode-transit-json